eejdoowad/dawoodjee.com/src/blog/pratt-parsing.md

 By definition, a level exits an operator with lower precedence appears.

-The parent expression's operator determines a level's precedence.
+The parent operator determines a level's precedence.
 The root expression has no parent; this means minimum precedence.

 ```ts
 // Compares the precedence of two operators